• About

 The best way to avoid the crowds in Prague is to visit outside the main season, which is in July and August.

-If you are not into snowy weather, April/May or September/October is fairly warm and less crowded.
+If you are not into snowy Prague winter weather, April/May or September/October are fairly warm months, and Prague is a lot less crowded.

 2. stay in a smaller hotel or self-catering apartment off the main centre

-Places like Smichov, Vinohrady, Letna or Zizkov are only 10 minutes or less by the underground or tram to the centre, but you’ll be staying in a residential area with fewer tourists and quiet atmosphere.
+Prague districts, like Smichov, Vinohrady, Letna or Zizkov are only 10 minutes or less by the Prague public transport (the underground or by the tram network) to the centre, but you’ll be staying in a residential area with fewer tourists and a quiet atmosphere.

 3. plan ahead what tourist attractions you want to visit